supaflyENJOY/DynamicsDocs/docs/AdminSetup/BusinessUnit.md

 **Billing Provider Information**

-- *Billing Provider Type* - either Individual or Organization
+- *Billing Provider Type* - either Individual or Organization.
+    - If **Individual**, select a practitioner record in the Billing Provider field below, and the practitioner’s NPI number will be used on all claims for this business unit.
+    - If **Organization**, the information in the Billing Specifications section will be used on all claims for this business unit.
-- *Billing Provider* - select from Practitioners
+- *Billing Provider* - Select a practitioner from your practitioner list.

 **Billing Specifications**